 Wealth-Backed Broad Money Issuance

-Now that we understand what "lending" is, and how it differs from commercial bank "issuance" of broad money, let's see whether or not we can deploy these principles to allow private citizens to legally issue broad money – without resorting to any of the legal exemptions allowed commercial banks.
+Now that we understand what "lending" is, and how it differs from commercial bank "issuance" of broad money, let's see whether or not we can deploy these principles to allow private citizens to legally issue broad money – without resorting to any of the regulatory exemptions and privileges allowed commercial banks.

 Our goals are to: